Stat184-Spring2026/Sec-4_CP_Pragya_Shradha_Sania_Anish/README.md

 ## Data Sources and Acknowledgements
 The datasets used in this project include:

 - PM2.5 air pollution data from the Environmental Protection Agency (EPA): https://www.epa.gov/outdoor-air-quality-data
+- USA Particulate Matter (PM) 2.5 between 1998-2016: https://hub.arcgis.com/maps/6f250198d8e4461db70a1b5f055172fb/about
+- Daily Census Tract-Level PM2.5 Concentrations, 2016-2020: https://ephtracking.cdc.gov/DataExplorer/?c=11
 - Asthma prevalence and mortality data from the Centers for Disease Control and Prevention (CDC): https://www.cdc.gov/asthma/most_recent_data_states.htm

 These datasets are publicly available, real-world sources that can be linked by state and year.